 Several studies reported an increase rate of unemployment among hemodialysis patients(8, 9).
 But in this study showed that 18 % of ESRD patients receiving hemodialysis treatment were unemployed; plus, about 15% of the participants are students and this reflect the financial burden on families of patients on hemodialysis.

-In this study we investigate the main causative factor that can lead to the development of ESRD in Sudan which is found to be hypertension HTN with percentage of 74%,as the same cause in many of African countries(4, 5).
+In this study we investigate the main causative factor that can lead to the developmentof ESRD in Sudan which is found to be hypertension HTN with percentage of 74%,as the same cause in many of African countries(4, 5).
 Which agree with other study that conducted in central Sudan in 2009 among 224 patients and found that hypertension is a leading cause of ESRF(10).
 Hypertension is considered to be a common health problem in Africa.
 33 % of the general populations in Malawi were found to be hypertensive(11).
 Uganda the prevalence of hypertension was 22.1 % in men and 20.5 % in women(12).
 In Nigeria, 20.8 % of general population found to be hypertensive (13).

 the result showed that diabetes mellitus was found to be the second leading cause of ESRD among patients with 50 – 64years old.
 A community based study conducted in Sudan in 1996 conducted among 1284 subjects found that prevalence of diabetes mellitus was 3.4 %(14).
 Other study conducted in Dongola in North Sudan found that prevalence of diabetes mellitus was 8.3 % (15).
 Diabetes is the leading cause of ESRD in Latin America(16) and in UK black patients(17).
 In USA, the incidence of ESRD due to diabetes was 2.6 fold higher among blacks (18).
 Diabetes is a second leading cause of ESRF in many of SSA like in Nigeria [29] (19)and in Senegal(20).
 The prevalence of diabetic nephropathy in Africa is estimated to be 14–16 % in South Africa, 23.8 % in Zambia, 9 % in Sudan, and 6.1 % in Ethiopia (21).
 Poly cystic nephritis is also causing of the disease with percentage of 4%.
 HTN and DM with 3%.

 chronic glomerulonephritis Nephritis has percentage of 3%.
 Agreed with previous two published studies conducted in Sudan on 1987 and 1989 found that chronic glomerulonephritis is one of the leading causes of ESRD(22, 23), however both studies were conducted in one center with small study samples.
 Our results are not agreed with many studies where the glomerulonephritis was found to be the second leading cause of ESRD.
-In Nigeria, 27.8 % of causes of ESRD are attributed to chronic glomerulonephritis (1).
+In Nigeria, 27.8 % of causes of ESRDare attributed to chronic glomerulonephritis (1).
 In Ghana, glomerulonephritis is a second leading cause of ESRD (5).
 In Senegal, 16 % of ESRF patients are due to chronic glomerulonephritis and consider being the second leading cause of ESRD following hypertension (4).
 The situation is different in South Africa where glomerulonephritis is a leading cause of ESRF(24).

 The study showed that, 4.0 % of ESRD patients receiving dialysis are due to autosomal dominant polycystic kidney disease (ADPKD) and it remains the leading hereditary cause of ESRD in Sudan.
 Results obtained from European registries stated that ADPKD constitute about 9.8 % of ESRD patients receiving RRT(25).There were limited data about prevalence of ADPKD in Africa.
 The data is similar to other African studies.
 In Morocco, 6.5 % of patients on dialysis are due to ADPKD [42] similar to Libya which is 6.3 % (26).
 A hospital study conducted in Senegal found that prevalence of ADPKD was one in 250 patients following in Nephrology Department (27).